pipe-cd/tutorial/CONTRIBUTING.md

 ## Repository Structure

-- `src/`: The configuration sources used in the tutorial.
 - `content/`: Markdown files of the contents.
   - `en/`: English contents.
   - `ja/`: Japanese contents.
 This has the same structure as `en/`. (coming soon?)
+- `hack`: util commands. not for users.
 - `images`: Images in the tutorial.
+- `src/`: The configuration sources used in the tutorial.